A Review of the Keeper Latex Menstrual Cup

 The Keeper Cup Cons

-1. Some women are allergic to latex rubber.
+1. Some people are allergic to latex rubber.

-2. It’s very stiff, which can make it difficult to insert for some women.
+2. It’s very stiff, which can make it difficult to insert for some people.

 3. At 79 mm, it’s a full 10 mm longer or more than the other popular menstrual cups on the market.
 This is a big negative if you have a low, or even medium cervix height.